colgrave34/colgrave34.github.io/projects/plasma-bigscreen-install-script.md

 I would like to use only the controller to navigate without pulling out my Logitech K400.

 ![plasma-bigscreen](/assets/screenshot-1.webp)
-*Plasma Bigscreen, image copylefted by KDE Community*
+*Plasma Bigscreen, image copyright by KDE Community*

 I find out [Plasma Bigscreen](https://plasma-bigscreen.org/).
 It looks great, feels fantastic.
 While it still in devolpment, I can use it no problem on Arch.
-And only arch...
+And only Arch...
 At the moment of writing, Plasma Bigscreen only support on postmarketOS and Manjaro.
 So this is why I decide using Arch and AUR.

 Would I support other distros?